Fun Things to do in Connecticut – Part II

 Visiting a local museum – this free activity is not only educational but truly enlightening.

-Spending a relaxing Day at the Spa – this never gets old…
+Spending a relaxing day at the spa – this never gets old…

 Rub-A-Tub

 I was chit chatting on the phone with my girlfriend Christine the other day and we (two middle-aged women with highly stressful careers) were discussing different ways we relax.
-Here’s what we came up with:
+Here’s what we collectively came up with:

-• Full Moon Yoga once a month at the Community Yoga Center
+• Full Moon Yoga once a month at the Community Yoga Center in Hamden, CT

-• Zumba classes at the local community center
+• Zumba classes at the local community center in Hamden, CT

-• Monthly back and neck massages at the local massage center
+• Monthly back and neck massages at the local massage center in Hamden, CT

 • Drinking green, black or Chamomile hot tea